mspnp/aks-baseline-regulated/docs/deploy/09-pre-cluster-stamp.md

 # Prep for cluster bootstrapping

-Now that the [hub-spoke network is provisioned](./08-cluster-networking.md), the next step in the [AKS Baseline for Regulated workloads reference implementation](./) is preparing what your AKS cluster should be bootstrapped with.
+Now that the [hub-spoke network is provisioned](./08-cluster-networking.md), the next step in the [AKS baseline for regulated workloads reference implementation](./) is preparing what your AKS cluster should be bootstrapped with.

 ## Expected results